Delirante/assignment_PDT/README.md

 1. searchFromPoint
 	1. Service is responsible for 1 usecase.
-	2. Http call for this service may loooks like this: http://localhost:8080/searchFromPoint?doctor=true&dentist=true&hospital=true&clinic=true&pharmacy=true&point=LatLng(48.17135,%2017.06672)
+	2. Http call for this service may loooks like this:

+		http://localhost:8080/searchFromPoint?doctor=true&dentist=true&hospital=true&clinic=true&pharmacy=true&point=LatLng(48.17135,%2017.06672)
 2. searchInArea
 	1. Service is responsible for 2 usecase.
-	2. Http call for this service may loooks like this: http://localhost:8080/searchInArea?doctor=true&dentist=true&hospital=true&clinic=true&pharmacy=true&dropdown=0
+	2. Http call for this service may loooks like this:

+		http://localhost:8080/searchInArea?doctor=true&dentist=true&hospital=true&clinic=true&pharmacy=true&dropdown=0
 3. searchTriples
 	1. Service is responsible for 3 usecase.
-	2. Http call for this service may loooks like this: http://localhost:8080/searchTriples?doctor=true&dentist=false&hospital=false&clinic=true&pharmacy=true&dropdown=0
+	2. Http call for this service may loooks like this:

-The backend application is written in Python and there are executed quries through library mentined earlier.
-It helps with working with geo data and formatting them to the geojson.

-## Data
+		http://localhost:8080/searchTriples?doctor=true&dentist=false&hospital=false&clinic=true&pharmacy=true&dropdown=0

 ## Database
+As a database I choose PostgreSQL with extension Postgis.
+This extension is suitable for working with geo data.
+I downloaded geo data from OpenStreetMaps and for importing I used osm2pgsql plugin.
+Command for import looks like this:

+osm2pgsql -S %pathToDefaultStyle% -l -U postgres -H localhost -W %pathToOsmFile%

+Data were imported with 4326 projection.
+Database contains just data from Bratislava city.